vergissberlin/blog.andrelademann.de/ckw4yjwkc0d76zks1ee5zh1zh.md

 !/README.md
 ```

-to be observed

-There is one special feature to note here.
+**Beware!** There is one special thing to note here.
 All files are really excluded.
-Including the .gitignore file itself.
+Including the `.gitignore` file itself.
 We must therefore also exclude this from the list of wanted files.

 ```
 # Ignore all files
 /*